Manifest shape

 None | No rows for that input. |

-Output extraction turns raw model text into extracted_output.
+Output extraction turns raw model text intoextracted_output.

 The grader receives both sample["output_text"] and sample["extracted_output"].